michancio/ESP32-Smart-Controller/README.md

 # Note
+- To be continued...

 - Please remeber to use the latest NTP Client library created by Taranais [https://github.com/taranais/NTPClient](https://github.com/taranais/NTPClient).
 This library provide additional methods then original (ie. getFormattedDate()).
 For example to retrive data you can use formattedDate = timeClient.getFormattedDate();

+- To be continued...